Brown-University-Library/newframeworks/README.md

 All other pages are in Markdown files in `content/docs`.
 At the top of every Markdown file, there is "front matter" -- information so that Hugo can build the site correctly.
 You can update the _values_ here (change the title! add a useful description! make the draft status true or false!).

 Images used in content are saved alongside their content.
 See the `content/docs/team` folder for an example: the text is in the `index.md` file, and the several .jpgs in the folder are referenced in the file.
+See below for the shortcode to add an image to your content.

 If you're using the local server process, at top, to _create_ new content, make sure to use the `hugo new` [command to generate a Markdown file](https://gohugo.io/getting-started/quick-start/#add-content) with useful front matter.